LifeSouth Community Blood Centers

 LifeSouth Community Blood Centers is a not-for-profit blood bank incorporated in Florida.
 LifeSouth is headquartered in Gainesville, Florida, and serves over 125 hospitals in Florida, Georgia and Alabama.
 It has formerly been known as Civitan Regional Blood Centers.

 History

-In 1974, hospitals were in critical need of volunteer blood donors after the FDA curtailed the practice of paying donors for blood donations.
+In 1974, hospitals were in critical need of volunteer blood donors after the FDA curtailed the practice of paying donors for blood donations when tests linked many paid donors to the disease hepatitis.
 Gainesville, Florida hospitals (Alachua General Hospital, UF Health Shands Hospital and North Florida Regional Medical Center) all agreed that a non-profit community blood center was the answer and made an appeal to all local civic organizations.
-The Gainesville Civitan Club was the only organization that agreed to take on this task.
-Members backed a loan with their own money to start what they called Civitan Regional Blood Center – today known as LifeSouth Community Blood Centers.
+Civitan International was a supporter of hemophilia and the Gainesville Civitan Club was the only organization that agreed to take on this task.
+Fifteen members backed a $50,000 loan with their own money to start what they called the Civitan Regional Blood Center.
+Those individuals served as the first board of directors for the organization.
+Dr. Irving Weintraub was retiring and donated the use of his office on NW 13th Street as their first blood center.
+It was across the street from their subsequent office at 1221 NW 13th Street.

-For the past 40 years, LifeSouth has grown at the request of hospitals in need of a community blood supplier.

-Today, LifeSouth has close to 1,000 employees and operates as a 501(c)(3) nonprofit organization overseeing an annual budget of nearly $80 million.
+In the first year, the president of the board of directors was Reeves Byrd, with Phil Baker vice president.
+They employed 15 people, collected 7,000 units and purchased a blood mobile.
+Phil Baker was elected president after Reeves Byrd and was reelected every three years until 2009.

+The first four years were difficult, but retired Army Colonel Jim Glikes was hired as CEO in 1979 and his management was successful.
+In 1980 a second blood center began accepting donations in Lake City, Florida.
+Glikes died in 1993 and Nancy Eckert was named CEO.
+That year, a Birmingham, Alabama blood center opened.
+In 1995, a location in Atlanta, Georgia opened, and at Civitan's request, the organization's name was changed to LifeSouth Community Blood Centers.

+Just before the millennium, Westside Baptist Church outgrew their facility at 4039 Newberry Road and constructed a new campus at 10000 Newberry Road.
+LifeSouth purchased the property and it became a donor center and corporate headquarters in 2001.